coredns/rfc/20210530-acme-zhiwei.md

 1. Master: In a cluster, a single DNS Server can be configured as "master", which would be responsible for actually performing ACME challenges and obtaining certificate from the Let's Encrypt CA. The Master would then store the certificate in the zone file as CERT RR under the domain of `dns.coredns.io`.
 This certificate can be used to serve DoH whenever there is a DNS query to the master.

 2. Worker: The worker is responsible for fetching the certificates from the master.
 The worker is not responsible for performing ACME challenges.
-Whenever a DNS query is recieved at the worker node, the worker first queries the master for the certificate.
+Whenever a DNS query is received at the worker node, the worker first queries the master for the certificate.
 Workers should cache the certificate and use it for further DoH queries.

 Configurations: